NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Introduction

 \section{Introduction}

 Reasoning Large Language Models (RLLMs) \cite{jaech2024openai, openai_o3_2025, openai_o3_mini_2025, openai_o4_mini_2025, guo2025deepseek, comanici2025gemini25pushingfrontier} have demonstrated significant performance leaps in complex reasoning tasks such as mathematics and coding.
 A defining characteristic that distinguishes these RLLMs from traditional LLMs is their long chain-of-thought (\textbf{Long CoT}) capabilities, which enable more detailed and iterative processes of exploration and reflection, thereby enhancing performance on intricate problems \cite{chen2025towards}.
-As a result, scaling Long CoT capabilities in general reasoning tasks has become a central focus in recent LLM research.
+As a result, scaling Long CoT capabilities has become a central focus in recent LLM research.

-The emergence of Long CoT abilities in RLLMs primarily stems from post-training.
-Extensive efforts have focused on post-training strategies, with Supervised Fine-Tuning (SFT), Reinforcement Learning (RL), or their combination being proven effective \cite{guo2025deepseek}.
-Specifically, SFT allows LLMs to imitate advanced reasoning behaviors through step-by-step supervision, while RL encourages self-learning with only question-answer pairs, and their combination often yields superior results.

-Despite the growing interest in post-training strategies, the role of \textbf{training corpora in eliciting Long CoT behavior} remains relatively underexplored.
-In domains such as math and coding, high-quality data often rely on costly human curation.
-Therefore, exploring new training corpora that are both \textbf{synthetically scalable} and capable of inducing Long CoT behaviors is a promising direction.
+The Long CoT ability in RLLMs is largely attributed to post-training, where Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL) have proven effective \cite{guo2025deepseek}.
+SFT allows LLMs to imitate advanced reasoning behaviors through step-by-step supervision, while RL encourages self-learning through reward signals, and their combination often yields superior results by balancing guided learning with autonomous exploration.
+Despite growing interest in post-training strategies, the role of \textbf{training corpora in eliciting Long CoT behavior} remains relatively underexplored.
+In many challenging domains such as math and coding, high-quality data often rely on costly human curation.
+Therefore, exploring new training corpora that are both complex and \textbf{synthetically scalable} represents a promising direction.

 According to \cite{chen2025towards}, Long CoT behaviors manifest in three critical dimensions: \textbf{(1) Deep Reasoning}, requiring logical depth to sustain extended reasoning chains; \textbf{(2) Extensive Exploration}, involving transitions from known to unknown reasoning paths and generation of uncertain or parallel logic; and \textbf{(3) Feasible Reflection}, encompassing self-correction, refinement, and feedback on logical structures.
 To induce such behaviors in LLMs, we seek training corpora that either \textit{demonstrate} these patterns (for imitation-based SFT) or \textit{stimulate} them (for self-learning via RL).